robbfountain/ledmatrix/README.md

 To run the display script without `sudo`, the user executing the script needs access to GPIO pins.
 Add the user to the `gpio` group:

-This is required to download the Stock Symbol icons into assets/stocks.

 ```bash
 sudo usermod -a -G gpio <your_username>
 # Example for user 'ledpi':